 - (5) Intervenors.
-Other substantially affected persons may join the proceedings as intervenors on appropriate terms which shall not unduly delay the proceedings. - (6) Rejection of all Qualifications, Bids, Proposals, Replies and Responses after Receipt of Notice of Protest.
+Other substantially affected persons may join the proceedings as intervenors on appropriate terms which shall not unduly delay the proceedings. - Rejection of all Qualifications, Bids, Proposals, Replies and Responses after Receipt of Notice of Protest.
 If the Board determines there was a violation of law, defect, or an irregularity in the competitive solicitation process, the Bids, Proposals, Replies, and Responses are too high, or if the Board determines it is otherwise in the District's best interest, the Board may reject all qualifications, bids, proposals, replies, and responses and start the competitive solicitation process anew.
-If the Board decides to reject all qualifications, bids, proposals, replies, and start the competitive solicitation process anew, any pending protests shall automatically terminate. - (7) Settlement.
+If the Board decides to reject all qualifications, bids, proposals, replies, and responses and start the competitive solicitation process anew, any pending protests shall automatically terminate. - (7) Settlement.
 Nothing herein shall preclude the settlement of any protest under this Rule at any time.

-Specific Authority: §§ 190.011(5), 190.011(15), Fla.
-Stat.
 Law Implemented: § 190.033, Fla.
 Stat.